SteScheller/hello_ogl/README.md

 # hello_ogl
-Hello world program with OpenGL, gl3w, GLFW, ImGui; Intended as starting point for other visualization projects.
+Hello world program with OpenGL, gl3w, GLFW and ImGui.
+This is intended as starting point for visualization projects.